What Are Internal Links In SEO?

 But this is just a summary of the importance of how internal links help SEO.
 There’s a lot more to discuss, starting with the basic definition of internal links, and that’s why we’ve come forth with this comprehensive, informative guide.

 Why are internal links important?
-We will take an in-depth look at the importance below, the difference between internal and external links, and the need for an internal link-building strategy.
+We will examine the link below in depth, the difference between internal and external links, and the need for an internal link-building strategy.
 We’ll also highlight how to audit existing links to find internal links to a page for linking opportunities.

 Want to receive updates?
 Sign up to our newsletter